 Many of us have successfully killed elk up close with archery equipment while donned in any of the expensive and even inexpensive camouflage patterns on the market today.
 You don’t have to spend a lot of money on hunting camouflage to avoid standing out as a human being when elk or deer look your way.

 In our opinion, there are two camouflage patterns that are made to more effectively fool animals in any environment, instead of impressing the human eye.
 Those are ( ASAT: All Season All Terrain)and Predator camo.
-I now use only ASAT camo after several years of proving its effectiveness to myself.
+I have used ASAT camo after several years of proving its effectiveness to myself.
+Especially, with HECS underneath to block the EMF released from muscle movement.

 ASAT camo patterns are designed to make the animal look right past you, right through you, to distract them from your ominous human form.
 (Predator is to some degree, but they are starting to cater more to the human eye.)
 ASAT camo isn't designed to look like a tree.
 When I first saw ASAT I thought, "That's cheap and hokey looking!"